Let’s face it:

 Uriah Smith patented a prosthetic leg.¹ Joshua Himes was the marketing genius behind the Millerite movement.
 J. H. Kellogg invented exercise equipment still used today and changed western breakfast with his peanut butter and cornflakes.² E. A. Sutherland & his team at Madison created 30 different products derived from soy.³ Ferdinand Stahl started a clinic and 46 missionary schools in Peru.⁴ Dr. Harry Miller established 20 hospitals throughout China.⁵ J. N. Andrews’ printing ministry evangelized Switzerland.⁶ This entrepreneurial spirit drove our pioneers and allowed the church to grow exponentially.

 Visionary Ellen White had a remarkable dream about startups in San Francisco.
 In the 1900s it came to fruition.
 Adventists had dozens of ventures to help the people of San Francisco and share the Gospel with them.
-She called this network of self-supporting work a “beehive.”
+She called this network a “beehive.”

 It’s a lie from the adversary that the only way to work full-time for God is to become a pastor.
-But less than 5% of the world’s population are public speakers.
+Less than 5% of the world’s population are public speakers.
 God needs all talents — electricians, musicians, designers, engineers, accountants — missional entrepreneurship involves everyone.

 One college attracted international press and disrupted entire industries.
 Graduates started hundreds of companies and ministries.
 It was Adventism’s first college of missional entrepreneurship.